meltyourface/blank/posts/Altar-worthy-volumeHekate/Hekate-A-Goddess-Suitable-for-Altar-Worship/index.md

 ---
 Answer: In various occult practices, Hekate is both a goddess of witches and associated with aspects like protection, knowledge, and transformation, thus making her altar-worthy.

-Explanation: Hekate, also known as Hecate, is an ancient goddess who has deep roots in ancient Greek, Roman, and Egyptian mythology, with her origins dating back to at least the 8th century BC.
+**Explanation**: Hekate, also known as Hecate, is an ancient goddess who has deep roots in ancient Greek, Roman, and Egyptian mythology, with her origins dating back to at least the 8th century BC.
 Her influence and relevance have persisted throughout history, extending into modern esoteric and occult practices such as Wicca, witchcraft, and ceremonial magic.

 Hekate has been associated with many aspects and roles, making her a complex figure in mythology and the occult.
 Although Hekate is often connected to lunar symbolism, it is not an exclusive association; she is also known as a chthonic deity, linked to the underworld and earthbound forces.
 Additionally, she is not solely recognized as a guardian of the crossroads, reflecting a more complex and multifaceted role within various esoteric traditions.